What is Discretionary Housing Payment (DHP), how to claim, and how we make our decision

 To apply for DHP you'll need:

-- to provide proof of your income and outgoings (please send this in with the form)
+- to provide proof of your income and outgoings (please upload this with your form)

 - your award letter if you're on Universal Credit with a housing element